 LIEPP is based on an innovative evaluative research approach, combining quantitative, qualitative and comparative methods, and combining a high level of scientific requirements with the concern for the dissemination and translation of research results among public actors.

 Through its activities, LIEPP works to better anchor the approach of evaluation in academic research in the social sciences.
 But it also works in connection with experimental sciences, particularly in the context of collaborations between University of Paris and Sciences Po, to better connect this knowledge to their consequences for public action.
 Finally, in the sphere of public policy, it contributes to the public debate and reflections on evaluation involving other actors (administrative, parliamentary, associations, etc.), with a view to promoting the process of evaluation and improving its quality.

-All the projects carried out at LIEPP benefit from the support provided by the ANR and the French government under the Investments for the Future program LABEX (ANR-11-LABX-0091, ANR-11-IDEX-0005-02) and the Idex University of Paris (ANR-18-IDEX-0001).
+All the projects carried out at LIEPP benefit from the support provided by the ANR Investissement d'avenir program as part of the IdEx Université Paris Cité (ANR-18-IDEX-0001).

 © Céline Bansard

 Interview with Anne Revillard, director of the Laboratory for the interdisciplinary evaluation of public policies (Laboratoire interdisciplinaire d’évaluation des politiques publiques, or LIEPP) since August 2020.